WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 - Don't use Nugget otherwise the DNS will disappear!
 There is a workaround, i'll make a guide soon!
 - NextDNS has a limit of 300000 queries per month!
 I recommend heavily that you do not share your profile as you might reach this limit, I also recommend that you make 2 or more accounts with NextDNS and switch *if* your monthly quota is met for 1 of those profiles!

-Not following the above guidelines will make your apps revoked!
+Not following the above guidelines will make your apps can there be 4 #### in markdown

----

 ## Troubleshooting